ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 endpoints MUST NOT coalesce multiple inner packets into the same outer packet unless they have the same DSCP marking or an equivalent traffic class.
-Note that the ability to translate DSCP values is dependent on the tunnel ingress and egress belonging to the same differentiated service domain or not.
+Note that the ability to translate DSCP values is dependent on the tunnel ingress and egress belonging to the same Differentiated Service domain or not.

 # Security Considerations